 Intended learning outcomes

-After completing this subject students should:
+After completing this subject students should be able to:

 In addition to learning specific skills that will assist students in their future careers in science, they will have the opportunity to develop generic skills that will assist them in any future career path.
 These include: